 The Cornish Beaver Project

-After being hunted to extinction several hundred years ago, Cornwall Wildlife Trust and local farmers Chris and Janet Jones from Woodland Valley Farm are bringing Eurasian beavers back to Cornwall this summer 2017.
-This ground-breaking project intends to show that beavers can help create new wildlife habitat, make our streams cleaner and crucially reduce flooding.
+After being hunted to extinction several hundred years ago, Cornwall Wildlife Trust and local farmers Chris and Janet Jones from Woodland Valley Farm brought Eurasian beavers back to Cornwall in the summer of 2017.
+This ground-breaking project aims to show that beavers can help create new wildlife habitat, make our streams cleaner and crucially reduce flooding.

 Chris Jones, Farmer at Woodland Valley said “I can’t wait to get the beavers on the farm and watch what they do.
 The site at the moment has one pond, the stream, a young even-aged tree plantation and not a great variety of plants – but the beavers could transform it into a truly natural wetland oasis.
 I’m really hoping the amount of wildlife and wetland increases.”

-Beavers will be re-introduced to a specially fenced area, upstream of Ladock village, just outside Truro.
+Beavers were re-introduced to a specially fenced area, upstream of Ladock village, just outside Truro.
 Ladock has suffered severe flooding in recent years and this project is designed to help.
-Universities will study the before and after impacts of the beavers – something never done before at this scale in an intensively farmed landscape like Cornwall.
+The University of Exeter will study the before and after impacts of the beavers – something never done before at this scale in an intensively farmed landscape like Cornwall.
 The project will build on research from other re-introductions in the UK and Europe, putting Cornwall on the global map.
 The results will help find out if this long-lost species could once again become part of the Cornish landscape to help us combat flooding in a natural way.

 Professor Richard Brazier, from the University of Exeter said “The Woodland Valley Farm site is the perfect location and scale to show how effective beavers are at creating lots of environmental benefits and crucially whether their activity could reduce Ladock’s flooding problems.”

-Cornwall Wildlife Trust will be launching a Crowdfunder campaign to raise the funds needed to bring beavers back to Cornwall.
-For more information about the project please visit www.cornwallwildlifetrust.org.uk/beaverproject
+Cornwall Wildlife Trust have launched a Crowdfunder campaign to raise the funds needed to bring beavers back to Cornwall.
+For more information about the project please click here.

 A landscape with wild beavers re-established is wonderful to experience.
 Small, insignificant streams are transformed into cascading mosaics of dams, pools and wetlands, all providing new homes for all sorts of native wildlife, from dragonflies, fish and frogs to water voles, otters and water birds.
 Beavers would bring our streams, rivers and wetland habitats back to life, managing them perfectly for wildlife and people.Welsh Beaver Project / Prosiect Afancod Cymru